Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/fips/install.md

 {% if_version gte:3.1.x %}

-## Installing the {{site.base_gateway}} FIPS compliant package
+## Installing a {{site.base_gateway}} FIPS compliant package

 {% navtabs %}
 {% navtab Ubuntu %}

-The FIPS compliant Ubuntu 20.04 package can be installed using the package distinctively named `kong-enterprise-edition-fips`.
+The FIPS-compliant Ubuntu 20.04 package can be installed using the package distinctively named `kong-enterprise-edition-fips`.
 To install the package follow these instructions:

 1. Set up the Kong APT repository:
     ```bash